Your credit report is meant to be an accurate, detailed summary of your financial history — however, mistakes happen more often than you may think.

 - Equifax: Create a myEquifax account.
 Once your profile is set up, you can request a copy from your account page.

 - Transunion: Create a TransUnion account.
 You may access your credit report once every 24 hours through your account.

 For a more detailed guide on how to request copies, make sure to read our article on how to check your credit report.

 2. File a dispute with the credit reporting agency

-Once you have your report, look through each account and see if there are creditors or accounts you don’t recognize.
-It’s also important to check whether older derogatory items (items that are more than seven years after the original delinquency date) are still being reported.
+Once you have your report, check if there are creditors or accounts you don’t recognize.
+It’s also important to review whether old derogatory items (those that are more than seven years old) are still being reported.

 If you do find errors in your reports, dispute them directly with the reporting bureau through its website or by mail.
 This will prompt an investigation on the bureau's part.

 Bear in mind that you have to dispute the entry with each reporting agency to make sure the removal is complete across the board.